learnpoint/piko/README.md

 Serve details:

 - All common file types are supported.
-- ```index.html``` is served for requests to folders.
+- ```index.html``` is served by default on requests to folders.
 - Browser(s) are automatically reloaded on file changes.
-The reload functionality is implemented through websockets using javascript dynamic page injection.
+The reload functionality is implemented through websockets using dynamic javascript page injection.
-- Multiple instances of Serve is allowed.
-When you start (a new instance of) Serve, the port is selected dynamically and displayed in the terminal.
-The default port is ```3333```.
+- Multiple instances of Serve are allowed.
+When you start (a new instance of) Serve, the port is dynamically selected and printed to the terminal.
+Default port is ```3333```.
-- Requests to non-existing files will get a 404 response.
-If a there's a ```404.html``` file, the response body will be populated with the content of that file.
+- Requests to non-existing files will recieve a 404 response.
+If a there's a ```404.html``` file in the root folder, the response will be populated with the content of that file.
 - Responses are compressed with gzip or brotly (whatever the browser supports).
 - Only http is supported.
 There's no plan to implement https, h2 or h3.
+Serve is not designed for production.
 - Responses are marked with a weak etag header for client caching.
 The etag headers are re-calculated when Serve is restarted.

 ## Share

-Share your localhost server in a secure manner without exposing your local precious environment. :lock:
+:lock: Share your development server without exposing your local environment.

-Start sharing your localhost server:
+Start sharing your dev server:

 ```bash
 $ piko share <NAME> [PORT]